SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • High number of repeat safety incidents.

-This list goes on, but this should provide a solid foundation of some of the most common signs of unhealthy safety culture.
+This list goes on, but this should provide a solid foundation of some of the most common signs of an unhealthy safety culture.
 Do any of these points look familiar?

 More Related Articles on Aviation Safety Culture